Deepikakasikota/Celebrity-Matching---Deep-Learning/README.md

 The dataset which I used in this project is avaliable in the kaggale website.
 The link is: [ https://www.kaggle.com/datasets/sushilyadav1998/bollywood-celeb-localized-face-dataset]

+- The dataset contains 99 celebrities photos avaliable in 99 folders.

 ## Deployment:

 Deployment is done using Streamlite.